hubverse-org/hubUtils/README.md

 ## Contributing

-Interested in contributing back to the open-source Hubverse project?
+Interested in contributing back to the open-source hubverse project?
 Learn more about how to [get involved in the Hubverse Community](https://hubverse.io/en/latest/overview/contribute.html) or [how to contribute to the hubUtils